Professor Omid Khaiyat

 Sports and Exercise Science/Sport Rehabilitation

-Following 7-ye ar clinical research at the University of Liverpool, I joined Liverpool Hope University, School of Health Sciences in 2013.
-Currently I am the Acting Head of School of Health Sciences.
-I was graduated in Medicine in 1995 (MD) and obtained my PhD in Musculoskeletal Science (Sports Medicine) from the University of Liverpool in 2006.
-While doing PhD.
-I am a fully GMC-registered medical practitioner and hold an honorary contract with the Royal Liverpool and Broadgreen University Hospitals NHS Trust (Orthopaedic and Trauma).
-I hold an honorary research contract (Clinical Research Fellow) with University of Liverpool where I collaborate on different upper limb research projects.
+Professor Khaiyat is currently a Professor of Musculoskeletal Physiology and Health and Associate Dean of School of Health and Sport Sciences at Liverpool Hope University.
+He was graduated in Medicine in 1995 (MD) and obtained PhD in Musculoskeletal Science (Sports Medicine) from the University of Liverpool in 2006.
+He is a fully GMC-registered medical practitioner and holds honorary contract with the Royal Liverpool and Broadgreen University Hospitals NHS Trust (Upper Limb Unit - Orthopaedic and Trauma) and University of Liverpool (Musculoskeletal Biology).

 My research interests: